leofavre/canivete/docs/index.md

 value of the previous Promise step to the next.

-If a non-numeric parameter is passed, the Promise will resolve without delay, skipping the internal `setTimeout()`.
+If a non-numeric parameter is passed, the Promise resolves without delay, skipping the internal `setTimeout()`.

 #### Parameters